jimyoshida/self-taught-devops/README.md

 ## Backlogs

-- Make the docusaurus site and host it
+- Build the web site and host it
 - Reconsider about the license
-- Add brief explanations on each section and item
 - Make a document of how to use the Makefile

 ## License